JPCard/Quantum-Play-Circuit-Tuner/README.md

 # Quantum Play: Circuit Tuner

-//GameName-a-QBit-state-changing-game

-This is the repository for GameName, the second serious game of the Quantum Computing Basics series
+This is the repository for Quantum Play: Circuit Tuner, the second serious game of the Quantum Computing Basics series